rskew/autonomic/readme.md

 You can then add this application to your Slack workspace through the following steps:

-- In the [workspace configuration](asdf) view, add an application and call it 'autonomic', or watever you want its posts to be labelled as.
+- In the 'workspace configuration' view, add an application and call it 'autonomic', or watever you want its posts to be labelled as.
 - Grab the auth token and save in a file called `auth.token` in the repo's top level directory.
 - Run the application on your server.
 You can do this with the command 'swipl autonomic.pl -p 80833', once you have [SWI Prolog](www.swiprolog.com) (an open source Prolog) installed.
 If you want to quickly test it out, [ngrok](www.ngrok.com) allows you to avoid the hassle of setting up a webserver and exposing ports.
 - Test it out!
 Type one of autonomic's slash commands in any channel of your Slack workspace.